 We were particularly concerned about payment and policy consequentiality.
-Hence, following the focus groups discussion, we decided to avoid a change in water and/or electricity bill as that could have generated a great deal of opposition from the respondents.
+Hence, following the focus groups discussion, we decided to avoid a change in water and/or electricity bill as that could have generated opposition from the respondents.
 Rather, we proposed an increase in overall household expenditure associated to the undertaking of the policy packages, such as increase in prices in the supply chain and reduction of subsidies.